ftisiot/ftisiot-website/content/posts/dbf-to-postgresql-python.md

 ---
-title: 'From dbf to PostgreSQL with Python'
+title: 'From dbf to SQL (and PostgreSQL) with Python'
 date: "2024-03-04T14:31:10+01:00"
 url: "/posts/dbf-to-postgresql-python"
 description: "Translate from dbf to SQL with Python"